ahmedalejo/System.Reactive.EventStream/README.md

         where
         (
-            //These are atually two scenários and could have been instrumented sepearately
+            //These are atually two scenÃ¡rios and could have been instrumented sepearately
             //And then combined
             (
                 period.Frequency > 10